yangli557/AnnoSINE/README.md

 optional arguments:
-  -h, --help                 show this help message and exit -evalue1, --hmmer_evalue   Expectation value threshold for saving hits of homology search (default: 1e-10) -evalue2, --blast_evalue   Expectation value threshold for sequences alignment search (default: 1e-10) -l, --length_factor        Threshold of the local alignment length relative to the the BLAST query length (default: 0.3) -c, --copy_number_factor   Threshold of the copy number that determines the SINE boundary (default: 0.15) -s, --shift                Maximum threshold of the boundary shift (default: 80) -g, --gap                  Maximum threshold of the trancated gap (default: 10) -minc, --copy_number       Minimum threshold of the copy number for each element (default: 3) -maxb, --base_copy_number  Maximum threshold of copy number for the first and last base (default: 1) -p, --probability          Minimum of the length proportion of tandem repeat to element (default: 0.5) -b, --boundary             Output SINE seed boundaries based on TSD or MSA (default: tsd) -f, --figure          Output the SINE seed MSA figures and copy number profiles (y/n) (default: n) -r, --non_redundant    Annotate SINE in the whole genome based on the non—redundant library (y/n) (default: y)
+  -h, --help                 show this help message and exit -l, --length_factor        Threshold of the local alignment length relative to the the BLAST query length (default: 0.3) -c, --copy_number_factor   Threshold of the copy number that determines the SINE boundary (default: 0.15) -s, --shift                Maximum threshold of the boundary shift (default: 80) -g, --gap                  Maximum threshold of the trancated gap (default: 10) -minc, --copy_number       Minimum threshold of the copy number for each element (default: 20) -b, --boundary             Output SINE seed boundaries based on TSD or MSA (default: msa) -f, --figure          Output the SINE seed MSA figures and copy number profiles (y/n) (default: n) -r, --non_redundant    Annotate SINE in the whole genome based on the non—redundant library (y/n) (default: y)
 ```